rreischke/frb_covariance/README.md

 cd frb_covariance
 pip install .
 ```
 In the file ``/testtest_covariance.ipynb`` you find a small script on how to run the code.
+If you use the code, please cite [the Paper](https://ui.adsabs.harvard.edu/abs/2023MNRAS.524.2237R/abstract).